flatironinstitute/sciware/20_Documentation/main.md

 - User-facing: read by users (not developers) of your code
   - this includes _your future self_: <6 months you forget how to call own code!

-- I give overview & general advice
+- this is overview & general advice
   - later: tools for narrative docs, including web-facing
-  - API doc pitfalls and exercises
+  - then: API doc pitfalls and exercises

 ## Won't talk about today, but related & important